 It is rumored in various online antique-jewelry forums that the presence of the Maltese Cross (as seen within this piece) denotes one of Ostby’s own designs.
 The claim, however, is unsubstantiated.
 Indeed, many rings with clear 1920s and 1930s designs (thus created after Ostby's death) bear a Matese Cross cross.
 For now, the mark's significance remains a mystery.
 Nonetheless, the Maltese Cross is widely accepted as a special stamp, and it adds intrigue to an already unique piece.

 Materials: 10K faint-rose gold; diamond

 Dimensions: the diamond measures 6.33 mm in diameter at its widest point; the ring stands 6.25 mm tall above the finger

 Size: 6 (free sizing)

-Diamond: GIA certified .97 carat Old European Cut diamond with K color and SI1 clarity
+Diamond: GIA-assessed .97 carat Old European Cut diamond with K color and SI1 clarity